Philosophy of Grading

 Standardized Testing

-- A complete battery of nationally standardized achievement tests is required each spring.
-These tests should be ordered through the AHE office as they are provided as a part of the annual administrative fee.
+• A complete battery of nationally standardized-achievement tests is required each spring.
+These tests should be ordered through the AHE office since they are provided as a part of the annual administrative fee.

 top